-Using a cylinder bore gauge, measure cylinder diameter at 16 mm (5/8 in) from top of cylinder just below auxiliary transfer port, facing exhaust port.
+Using a cylinder bore gauge, measure cylinder diameter at 16 mm (5/8 in) from top of cylinder just below auxiliary transfer port, facing exhaust port and just below the auxiliary transfer port facing the exhaust port.
+Compare readings.
 If the difference between readings exceed specification, cylinder should be rebored and honed or replaced.